On a problem of Erdos and Hajnal: More pcf and the first infinite singular cardinal

 In this section we prove that the negative relation $\lambda^+\nrightarrow(\lambda^+,(3)_{\cf(\lambda)})^2$ is consistent with $\lambda$ being a strong limit singular cardinal and $2^\lambda>\lambda^+$ even if $\lambda$ is not a limit of singular cardinals.
 In particular, this setting is forceable at $\lambda=\aleph_\omega$.

 The basic idea is similar to that of the proof of Theorem \ref{thmnegfrompcf} in the previous section.
 Namely, from negative arrow relations on a sequence of cardinals below $\lambda$ one obtains the negative arrow relation at $\lambda^+$, provided that the true cofinality of the sequence is $\lambda^+$.
 Thus, pcf theory enables us to lift combinatorial properties below $\lambda$ to $\lambda^+$.
-However, in order to incorporate $\aleph_\omega$ into this framework one has to prove relevant statements about regular cardinals (e.g., the $\aleph_n$s).
+However, in order to incorporate $\aleph_\omega$ into this framework one has to prove relevant statements about regular cardinals (e.g., the $\aleph_n$'s).
 For those cardinals we refine the negative partition relation to a weaker negative partition relation, relative to certain filters.
 Using an appropriate pcf structure that respects those filters, we will obtain the parallel of Theorem \ref{thmnegfrompcf}.

 So, first we deal with obtaining those weaker instances of the negative partition relation from local instances of the generalized continuum hypothesis.
-This is the content of the first proposition of this section.
+This is the content of the first claim of this section.